gardruiz/PlasmoGlobalEvo/README.md

 # PlasmoGlobalEvo

-#Collection of scipts for evolutionary analysis of Plasmodium variant date
+Collection of scripts for evolutionary analysis of Plasmodium variants data.